Fun Qinling Panda Facts For Kids | Kidadl

 What does a Qinling panda look like?

 The Qinling panda is a unique subspecies of the Giant panda but there are quite a few physical dissimilarities between both.
 Although they share the same body structure and shape, the Qinling panda is smaller in size and their skull is smaller too.
-Its fur is dark brown and light brown in color rather than the black and white fur of Giant pandas.
-The brown eyespots of Qinling pandas are also below their eyse rather than all around, like in black and white pandas.
+Its fur is dark brown and light brown rather than the black and white fur of Giant pandas.
+The brown eyespots of Qinling pandas are also below their eyes rather than all around, like in black and white pandas.

-* Please note that this is an image of a Giant panda, one of subspecies of the Qinling panda.
-If you have an image of a Qinling panda please let us know at [email protected]
+*Please note that this is an image of a Giant panda, one of the subspecies of the Qinling panda.
+If you have an image of a Qinling panda please let us know at hello@kidadl.com

 How cute are they?